nwimmer123/readit_rails/README.md

 * Currently reading tag, with the date that the reader is currently on.
 * The currently reading book will be on the top of the profile.
 * Allow users to upload avatar pictures that sit next to their reviews.

-### Automated Book Info ###
-* Entering many fields of info is annoying.
-* When creating a new book entry, entering the title of the book will autopopulate the rest of the book fields.

 ### Book rating system ###
 * Users will be able to rank books.
 Each user will be allowed to rank a book once.